ArwaZ65/Code-Wave/DataBase/day7/README.md

 - **Data Manipulation:** Limited to read-only operations; it cannot modify database objects or data.
 - **Usage:** Ideal for encapsulating calculations or logic that needs to be reused, such as formatting or aggregations.
 - **Execution:** Can be called within a query, and the result integrates seamlessly with the query.
-- **Limitations:** Cannot perform actions such as INSERT, UPDATE, or DELETE.

 ### Limitations:
 - Cannot modify database state (read-only).